 By properly understanding ourselves through our emotions, our behavior, and our natural response to fear, we can begin to invest more intelligently.

 For example, if I know that my natural “fight or flight” instinct kicks in every time a stock performs poorly, I can begin to curb my response.
 Instead of hastily selling the stock, as I may have done in the past, my self-awareness teaches me that I often make impulsive gut decisions.
-So, I can take a step back, breathe, and rationally remind myself that investing is a long-term process.
+So, I can take a step back, breath, and rationally remind myself that investing is a long-term process.
 Then I proceed with my options from there.

 EI > IQ